aestew/ML_corn_yield_analysis/README.md

     RMSE Test: 16.60 bu/acre
     Generalization Train/Validation MAE: 1.18

 NOTE: This is work completed in introduction to ML.
 All the models presented above were created by me.
+Our group report is attached with contributions noted in the report from Chad Adelman, Michael White and Yoko Morishita.